DavidGXR/InstagramClone/README.md

 # InstagramClone
-A clone version of Instagram using Swift with data from Firebase and dummy data.
+A clone version of Instagram using Swift with data from Firebase and local dummy data.

 ## Features
 * Sign Up